China automakers look overseas as local slowdown pinches

 GOOD ENOUGH CARS

-The quality of those rides - available for as little as around 40,000 yuan ($6,300) - might not be sufficient for consumers in the U.S. and Europe, but they're deemed good enough for emerging-market consumers around the world.
-Some in Western markets like Italy and Australia are also starting to notice those no-frills cars.
+The quality of those rides - available for as little as around 40,000 yuan (3,908 pounds) - might not be sufficient for consumers in the U.S. and Europe, but they're deemed good enough for emerging-market consumers around the world.
+Some in Western markets like Italy and Australia are also starting to notice those no-frills cars, too.

 "My vision," Geely and Volvo Chairman Li Shufu told Reuters, "is to sell outside China the same number of cars we sell within China."